GerritCodeReview/plugins_high-availability/src/main/resources/Documentation/about.md

 For the masters:

-* Configure database section in gerrit.config to use the shared database
+* Configure the database section in gerrit.config to use the shared database
 * Configure gerrit.basePath in gerrit.config to the shared repositories location
+* Configure gerrit.serverId in gerrit.config based on [config](config.md)'s introduction
-* Install and configure @PLUGIN@ plugin
+* Install and configure this @PLUGIN@ plugin [further](config.md) or based on below.

 Here is an example of the minimal @PLUGIN@.config: